MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-route-network-traffic.md

 ::: moniker range="<sc-vmm-2019"

 > [!NOTE]
 > After configuring the L3 connection, you must configure routes in your physical network for the tenant virtual network subnets, with the next hop as the IP address of the L3 interface on the SDN gateway (parameter LocalIpAddresses in the script).
 This is to ensure that the return traffic to the tenant virtual network is routed correctly through the SDN gateway.

 You can choose to configure static routes or dynamic routes (over BGP) with the L3 connection.
-If you are using static routes, you can add them using **Add-SCNetworkRoute** as described in the script below.
+If you're using static routes, you can add them using **Add-SCNetworkRoute** as described in the script below.

 If you use BGP with L3 tunnel connection, BGP peering must be established between the SDN gateway internal interface IP address, which is present in a different compartment on the gateway VM (not the default compartment) and the peer device on the physical network.

-For BGP to work, you must do the following steps:
+For BGP to work, you must use the following steps:

 1. Add BGP peer for the L3 connection using the **Add-SCBGPPeer** cmdlet.